 THE SPIRIT OF BROOKLANDS

-The Blue Bird café, converted from No. 8 hangar, was declared by Pixton to be ‘the highlight of the place’.
-It was opened by Eardley Billing, brother of Pemberton Billing who later founded the Supermarine Company at Southampton.
-‘Here we all assembled to drink tea, discuss flying, talk about the latest crash and new ideas, and gradually fewer primus stoves and old buckets holding coke fires were found in the hangars’.
+Converted from No. 8 hangar, the location was close to the Byfleet Banking on the motor racing circuit.
+It was opened by Eardley Billing (brother of Noel Pemberton-Billing who founded Pemberton-Billing Ltd at Southampton, which was later renamed ‘Supermarine’) and his wife Ada.
+Pixton decreed it to be the highlight of the place: ‘Here we all assembled to drink tea, discuss flying, talk about the latest crash and new ideas, and gradually fewer primus stoves and old buckets holding coke fires were found in the hangars’.

 Testing and delivery of the Avro Curtiss-type: extracts from Flight magazine, 1911:-

 Louis Noel made some short flights on the Avro-Curtiss.
-Stanley Adams secured his certificate [Number 97] in easy style on the Avro.
 Some interest was caused on Tuesday [27 June] when the Avro-Curtiss, which has been built by Messrs.
 A. V. Roe and Co., was brought out.
 Mr. Ronald Kemp at his first attempt flew very well and came back in perfect style.
 Louis Noel made one or two rough landings, the onlookers being surprised to see the rigid wheel-base stand it so well.
 This machine, as well as an ordinary Avro biplane, is to be fitted with a float and tried in the North. – 1 July

 The chief item of news is that the Avro biplane of the Curtiss type has been doing very well in the hands of Mr. Raynham, several circuits of the ground being made at a height of 60 to 100 feet.
 It will shortly be fitted with hydroplanes for experimenting over water. – 8 July